-A contract with a large enterprise is a good way for independent consultants to start or expand their business.
+A contract with a large enterprise is a good way for independent professionals to start or expand their business.
 Large companies will often turn to the same vendors for services, providing you with an opportunity for steady work.
 Higher value contracts, name recognition, and the potential to acquire work from multiple departments are all reasons to consider adding a large enterprise to your client roster.

 Many times, getting in front of large enterprises is a matter of networking—once you have a contact at the company, you can expand that relationship through referrals.
 If you are looking to grow your client portfolio by contracting with large enterprises, it is important to present yourself as a credible, professional business.
 Here are three tips to keep in mind when competing for work at larger companies.